RaviTambade/TFLdotNET/Webapi.md

 # Web API

+In computer programming, an application programming interface (API) is a set of subroutine definitions, protocols, and tools for building software and applications.

+To put it in simple terms, API is some kind of interface which has a set of functions that allow programmers to access specific features or data of an application, operating system or other services.

 Web API is a programming interface/application type that provides communication or interaction between software applications.
 Web API is often used to provide an interface for websites and client applications to have data access.
 Web APIs can be used to access data from a database and save data back to the database.